SIDDHARTH107/Amazon-Sales-Navigator-Revenue-Profit-Shipment-Insights/README.md

 ## Business Problem

-Sometimes stakeholders requested a way to tackle the business requirements with the help of reports and dashboards:
+Sometimes stakeholders request a way to tackle the business requirements with the help of reports and dashboards:

 - Analyze profits by regions and countries